 Explore Museum Island

 Lovers of art, history and culture need to check out the famous Museum Island of Berlin.
 On the northern half of this island located on the Spree River is six different and fascinating museums, which display exhibits from around the world.
-It's actually quite affordable to purchase a ticket for all the museums if you're game to try and visit them all in one day!
-If you don't have that much time we recommend the Pergamon Museum where you can see the Pergamon Altar and Ishtar Gate from Babylon, or the Neues Museum for the famous bust of Nefertiti.
+You can even get a special Berlin WelcomeCard which includes entrance to all the museums for a bit extra!
+If you don't have time to see them all then we recommend the Pergamon Museum where you can see the Pergamon Altar and Ishtar Gate from Babylon, or the Neues Museum for the famous bust of Nefertiti.